Sunman, Indiana

 Sunman is a town in Adams Township, Ripley County, in the U.S. state of Indiana.
-The population was 1,049 at the 2010 census.
+The population was 914 at the 2020 census.

 History

 A post office has been in operation at Sunman since 1833.
 John Sunman, an early postmaster, gave the place his name.
-Sunman had its start as a town in 1856 when the railroad was extended to that point.
+Sunman began as a town in 1856 when the railroad was extended to that point.